Topl/tips/TIP-0004/README.md

 We use a hardened key when we see an apostrophe.
 We set the value set for $purpose$ to 1852, as per [CIP-2852](https://cips.cardano.org/cips/cip1852/).
 The value of $coinType$ is set to 7091, as registered in [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 #### Database Schema

+We show the database schema in the following figure.

 ![](imgs/erd.png)